Updated February 2024

 There are solutions if you run into problems at the border – just be honest and work with the border officers to rectify the issues.

-If you enjoyed what you’ve read please share this post on your social media accounts.
 I would love to have you comment below if you have any suggestions or information you wish to share.
 Thank you.